xcherpeng/xcherpeng/README.md

 - 👋 Hi, I’m Cher
-- 👀 I’m interested in creating things that bring value
+- 👀 I’m interested in creating things that I find neat
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m deeply learning deep learning
 - 💞️ I’m looking to collaborate on Purple Lotus
 - 📫 You can reach me here